MicrosoftDocs/powerapps-docs/powerapps-docs/user/grid-filters.md

 ## Column header actions

-The column header dropdowns provide a variety of options to let you modify the data shown in the grid.
+Dropdown column headers provide a variety of options to let you modify the data shown in the grid.

 ### Sorting

-You can modify the order of records in the grid using the sorting actions in the column header dropdowns.
-By default, selecting to sort by a column will replace any existing sorting criteria on the grid.
+You can modify the order of records in the grid using the sorting actions in the dropdown column headers.
+By default, selecting to sort by a column replaces any existing sorting criteria on the grid.

->[!NOTE]
+> [!NOTE]
-> Multi-column sorting can be accomplished by holding the Shift key when you select a sort on a different column.
-This will add the sort condition to the existing sorting criteria on the grid instead of replacing the sorting criteria.
+> Multi-column sorting can be accomplished by holding the **Shift** key when you select a sort on a different column.
+This adds the sort condition to the existing sorting criteria on the grid, instead of replacing the sorting criteria.

 ### Filtering

 To focus on records that meet particular criteria, you can filter a view by one or more columns.
 The type of data in the column determines the available filter options.

->[!IMPORTANT]
+> [!IMPORTANT]
->In Unified Interface, grids don't pre-populate column filters based on the current view definition.
+> In Unified Interface, grids don't pre-populate column filters based on the current view definition.

 #### Filtering on a lookup column

-When you filter data on a lookup column, you can select from a list of values rather than typing.
+When you filter data on a lookup column, you can select from a list of values, rather than typing.
 For example, to filter a view by **Primary Contact**, you can select a name from the list that appears when you select the filter text box.

 If you start typing, the filter suggests matching results to help you complete the search.
 The results include all rows that aren't otherwise filtered out.